npnkhoi/fuv-scrapper/README.md

 * `pip install pipenv` (for package management)
 * `pipenv install` (automatically install all required packages shown in `pipfile.lock`)

+### For both

+1. Download the appropriate driver of your web browser.
+For Chrome, go to https://chromedriver.chromium.org/.

+2. Create a env.py file following the format of env_sample.py.
+This file contains 3 things: the location of the driver, your outlook username and password.

 ## Execution

 1. Launch `main.py` in your favorite way.
 For Thonny, click `Run` (or press `F5`).